The role of natural UV radiation in biology of desert mosses

-Desert and dryland mosses spend much of their time in a desiccated and quiescent state—a strategy that allows them to avoid some physiological stress when water is limited or absent.
+Desert and dryland mosses spend much of their time in a desiccated and quiescent state; a “strategy” that allows them to avoid some physiological stress when water is limited or absent.
 However, these plants must still deal with consequences of their harsh environment upon rehydration and ‘waking up.’
-To understand more about how dryland mosses cope with or limit damage from the environment while desiccated, I am investigating the mechanisms of UV radiation protection in Syntrichia caninervis using a year-long UV reduction experiment in the Mojave Desert.
+To understand more about how dryland mosses cope with or limit damage from the environment while desiccated, I am investigating the role of UV radiation in stress (including desiccation) tolerance and photosynthesis in Syntrichia caninervis using a variety of field and laboratory experiments.

 - Transcriptomic effects of acute ultraviolet radiation exposure on two 𝙎𝙮𝙣𝙩𝙧𝙞𝙘𝙝𝙞𝙖 mosses

 - Natural ultraviolet radiation exposure alters photosynthetic biology and improves recovery from desiccation in a desert moss

 - Genotypic confirmation of a biased phenotypic sex ratio in a dryland moss using restriction fragment length polymorphisms